recryptproject/qtumjs-doc/source/index.html.md

 ## All RPC Methods

-All RPC methods supported by qtumd.
+All RPC methods supported by recryptd.

 ```
 == Blockchain ==